jaysylvester/citizen/README.md

 These settings are exposed publicly via `app.config.host` and `app.config.citizen`.

-**Note:** This documentation assumes your global app variable name is "app", but you can call it whatever you want.
+This documentation assumes your global app variable name is `app`.
 Adjust accordingly.

 ### citizen exports